mayHamad/AutoParser/README.md

 # Autoruns

-Autoruns aims to parse the auto startup location in Windows registry keys on offline system.
-It's consisting of 13 parsers.
+Autoruns aims to parse the auto startup locations in Windows Registry Keys on offline system.
+It's consisting of 14 parsers.
 Each parser represents a category, as illustrated in below table.

 | **Parser**        | **Discribtion**                               | **Registry hive**  |
 | :-------------: |:-----------------------------------------| :--------------:|